chrplr/AIP2017/install.md

   * skip the local repository search
   * now you can just quit the "Github Desktop" application

-### Text Editor
+## Text Editor

 * If you are using a 64 bits version of Windows, install `atom`
  * use a file explorer (windows key + e) to open the directory in which you downloaded the installer file `AtomSetup.exe`
  * double-clicking on the installer file icon
  * if a pop-up dialog window ask you to install the `.NET Framework`, proceed by clicking on the `Install` button, then accept the installation and wait for the files to be downloaded and installed

-### Python
+## Python

 1. Installation of the Anaconda distribution
  * go to your download folder and double click on the Anaconda3 file installer icon to initiate the installation process
  * on the Anaconda Setup Wizard, beware, pay attention to the following options option:
  * verify that you Install for `Just Me (recommended)`, then click on `Next`
- * use default Destination folder and click on `Next`
+ * Accept the default Destination folder and click on `Next`
- * check that both "Add Anaconda to my PATH" and "Register Anaconda as my default Python 3.6" are ckecked and click on `Install`
+ * Accept the defaults (uncheck "Add Anaconda to my PATH" and  checl "Register Anaconda as my default Python 3.6" and click on `Install`
  * upon completion, click on 'Next', then `Finish`
 2. Test
- * click on the windows icon on the left bottom of your screen.
+ * click on the Windows icon on the left bottom of your screen.
 For windows 8 early version users, use your search command to find the application using its name.
  * click on `All the programs` and then the `Anaconda (64-bit)` folder, what you are looking for is the `IPython (Py 3.6)` entry.
-Click there (and not the `IPython (Py 3.6) Notebook` nor the `IPython (Py 3.6) QTConsole`).
+Click there.
  * this launches a window that understands only commands in the python language
- * in just after the `$` sign, type each of those lines one by one followed by a stroke on the `Enter` key
+ * type each of those lines one by one followed by a stroke on the `Enter` key

    ```
    import numpy as np